 Provides two part physical examinations, Flight Physical and over 40 cardiovascular screening for active duty soldiers and full time Active Guard or Reserve soldiers.
 Part one consists of lab procedures, hearing test, x-ray, etc. Part one is conducted on Tuesdays Wednesdays and Thursday morning by appointment.
 Likewise, part two is the actual physician's examination done by appointment only.
 Physical Exams are available by appointment only.
 For information on procedures, counseling or conferences call 707-2584.
 Please call 707-4393 for appointments.

-Operating hours are from 0700-1600, Monday through Friday, with the exception of every Wednesday when we operate from 0700-1130.
+Operating hours are from 0700-1600, Monday through Friday, with the exception of the last Friday of every month when we operate from 0700-1130.
 Prescriptions should be presented within six months of the date written except narcotics and other controlled drugs, which must be presented within 48 hours.
 Under no circumstances will civilian prescriptions be countersigned or written by the Rodriguez Army Health Clinic providers.
 Prescriptions originally filled at a civilian pharmacy cannot be refilled at the Rodriguez Army Health Clinic nor will a generic equivalent be substituted for a brand name drug on civilian prescriptions without prior approval of the physician writing the prescription.
 For a copy of the formulary showing all the medications we stock click HERE or pick up a copy from the pharmacy.
 Patient’s ID card is required to pick up a prescription.
 For any questions about the pharmacy services you can call 787 707-2052 and select option 3 to speak to a pharmacy personnel.